 How Do Ballet Exams and Ballet Exam Grades Work?

 In most ballet societies it is more or less the same, but because I am an RAD Teacher (Royal Academy of Dance), I am going to talk about how the RAD Ballet Exams work.
+If you are taking ballet classes, you will only be able to do formal exams if your teacher is registered with a relevant organization.

-For the very young little dancers, those under the age of five years, there is a preparation towards ballet exams where they do a simple class in story format in front of the examiner with their teacher present.
+For the very young little dancers, those under the age of five years, there is a preparation for ballet exams where they do a simple class in story format in front of the examiner with their teacher present.
 They earn themselves a certificate for their efforts.
 Nobody at this level can fail, and it serves to encourage the child, build up her confidence, and prepare her for future exams.

 From the age of six, they can do Primary, which is the first formal exam.
 Normally the children at this age aren’t very nervous and have lots of fun working towards this first exam.
 The marking, although strict, is allocated in such a way that each child can shine in what they are good at.
-Some may be better at technique, some may have good musicality and other may be good at acting.
+Some may be better at technique, some may have good musicality and others may be good at acting.
 A percentage is given out of 100 for this exam, marking all sorts of different criteria.

 Thereafter they go from Grade 1 to Grade 8 in consecutive order.
 These exam levels are designed to progress the children at a rate that is safe for their bodies, and slowly develop the muscles that are needed for ballet, as well as strengthen their bodies.